-MARC ANDREW ADORNATO (1977 - not dead yet), known mononymously as Adornato, is an eccentric Italian-Canadian contemporary artist, satirist, and agitator based in Ottawa, Canada.
+MARC ANDREW ADORNATO (1977 - not dead yet), known mononymously as Adornato, is an eccentric Italian-Canadian contemporary artist based in Ottawa, Canada.
 His provocative and idiosyncratic art practice spans almost 20 years, and mostly consists of socially engaged and dystopian artwork, with satirical and irreverent swagger.

-Pollution & climate change, gun violence, state surveillance, wealth inequality, politics, and Capitalism-gone-wrong, are regular motifs.
+Pollution & climate change, domestic terrorism & gun violence, state surveillance, wealth inequality, politics, and Capitalism-gone-wrong, are regular motifs.
 He explores a wide range of mediums and disciplines including history painting, recycled assemblage sculpture, performance, media manipulation, ready-mades, mischievous pranks, and more.

 Career highlights include solo exhibitions at the Diefenbunker Museum (2018), The Ottawa Art Gallery (2016), group exhibitions at the Bank of Canada's Currency Museum (2007), the Canadian War Museum (2006), and a 6-year (ongoing) residency at the politically contentious gastro pub, UNION 613 in Ottawa.

 Other highlights: In 2015, Adornato made an ATIPS information request to the Royal Canadian Mounted Police (RCMP) and discovered a 7-page, mostly redacted, police investigation (view here) into his performance art project, #MYPROTEST, that concluded that his art and performances were not a crime.
 In 2014, The Royal Bank of Canada wasn't thrilled either, when he submitted a painting of a Royal bank set ablaze to the prestigious RBC Canadian Painting Competition.